jhudsl/crsra/README.md

 unzip files and set your working directory to the folder that contains the data dump (all the unzipped folders).

-## Dependencies

 ## Update

-## Why Postgres

-If you look at the headers that are supplied in the .html files, you see that some of these contain header specifications that are illegal in e.g. MySQL.
-Additionally, PostGreSQL can import CSV files pretty painlessly.
-Of course, you can choose to not use these header files and use another database.

 ## Importing Data